 Frequently Asked Questions

-Yes, ULINKis our digital community engagement platform utilized by SF State 3000+ students and 90+ faculty/staff members.
-ULink is a one-stop shop for students seeking internship and service opportunities throughout the year.
+Yes, ULINK is our digital community engagement platform utilized by SF State 3000+ students and 90+ faculty/staff members.
+ULink is a one-stop shop for students seeking internship and service opportunities throughout the year and are obtaining academic credit for their experiences.
+Faculty also use ULink as they seek to collaborate with community organizations.
 The best way to advertise and recruit students is by posting on this platform.
-We also utilize ULink to ensure students are placed at safe learning sites by screening each organization and opportunity that is posted.

 Partner with SF State and take advantage of ICCE's services to increase your impact in the community by drawing on the talents and time of faculty, staff, and students.
 Post opportunities on ULINKand recruit students at no cost!
 Additionally, schedule recruiting visits and attend campus events.
 By collaborating with faculty/staff and students, your organization can increase capacity to achieve strategic goals, bolster your organization's reputation, and help address skills gap by assisting to prepare the new generation of students entering the workforce.

-- For Summer Smester (June - August) - Post on ULink by May
+For Summer Semester (June - August) - Post on ULink by May

 For Fall Semester (August - December) - Post on ULink by July